Paracontrolled distributions and singular PDEs: Rough Burgers equation

 \begin{remark} As for \textsc{rde}s, the limit $u$ of the regularized solutions $u^{\varepsilon}$ actually solves the equation

 in the weak sense as long as we interpret the product $G ( u ) \partial_{x} u$ correctly.
-According to Remark~\ref{rmk:product smooth perturbation}, it is not important that $\vartheta(0) = 0$, and we could consider any other initial condition in $\vartheta(0) \in \CC^\gamma$ for some $\gamma \in \R$ to obtain the same solution $u$.
-However, of course the right choice of $\vartheta(0)$ may facilitate the proof of existence and uniqueness of paracontrolled solutions. \end{remark}
+According to Remark~\ref{rmk:product smooth perturbation}, it is not important that $\vartheta(0) = 0$, and we could consider any other initial condition in $\vartheta(0) \in \CC^\alpha$ to obtain the same solution $u$.
+However, the right choice of $\vartheta(0)$ may facilitate the proof of existence and uniqueness of paracontrolled solutions. \end{remark}

 \begin{remark} Of course, the solution $u$ to the fractional Burgers type equation also depends continuously on the initial condition $u_0$. \end{remark}